UPDATED April, 2021

-We confess we can’t predict what our world will look like in April of next year when we start collecting signatures.
-If we base our plans on current conditions, we won’t have big public events to get the high numbers of signatures that we normally could.
+We confess we can’t predict what our world will look like when we start collecting signatures.
+It’s likely we won’t have big public events to get the high numbers of signatures that we normally could.
 This will be a significant hurdle to overcome, and we’ll need overwhelming volunteer support to succeed.
 Some other points to keep in mind:

-- All volunteers that set up tables or canvas will need protection, like masks, sanitizer, etc.
+- All volunteers will need protection–vaccinations, masks, sanitizer, etc.

 - We’re looking for more volunteers collecting fewer signatures.

 The deadline to schedule a hearing is 02/15/21.
 We have no indication that Senator Annette Cleveland will let SB 5204 out of the Senate Health and Long Term Care committee.